Mes0903/MesBlog/src/risc-v/ACLINT/README.md

 <details> <summary>原文</summary>

-> A MTIMER device has two separate base addresses: one for the MTIME register and another for the MTIMECMP registers.
+> A MTIMER device has two separate base addresses: one for the MTIME register and another for the MTIMECMP registers.<br><br>
 >
 > These separate base addresses of a single MTIMER device allows multiple MTIMER devices to share the same physical MTIME register.

 </details>